Truck safety Tips

 Driving a truck cab be a challenging job and comes with risks.
 These risks can be increased if working if sever climate conditions or working extra hours.
 The chances of being involved in any road accident can be minimised by taking the following steps.
 If these are followed and you make less claims you should also benefit from lower truck insurance costs.

 You should be familiar with the truck assigned to you and ensure that you take care of it as though it were your own.
 You should also inspect your truck regularly.
 Before embarking on any trip, ensure that you inspect it, checking the brakes, oil, water, and lights among other important parts to ensure that they are in the best working condition or level.

-- 1Air Brake Check : Before embarking on a comprehensive brake test make sure your truck is on level ground with the park brake set.
+Before embarking on a comprehensive brake test make sure your truck is on level ground with the park brake set.
 This is not an easy test, but worth taking time to learn the process for your ongoing safety.

 Driving a truck carrying huge containers compromises your vision of areas such as the back of the truck and immediately below the windshield.
 Statistics indicate that many truck-related accidents are caused by other vehicles approaching these blind spots.

 To reduce the occurrence of such accidents, it is important to increase your vision all round your truck.
 This can be done by extra mirrors installed at different angles.

 Select the safest routes that have less pedestrians and vehicle traffic to use on your trip.
 It is also best to choose a route that is more familiar to you.
 To enhance safety, never overload your truck.